corda/corda-docs-portal/content/en/platform/corda/4.11/community/api-flows.md

 inlined flow must be implemented explicitly in the kicked-off flow.
 You can do this by calling a matching inlined counter-flow, or by implementing the other side explicitly in the kicked-off parent flow.

 An example of this type of flow is `CollectSignaturesFlow`.
-It has a counter-flow, `SignTransactionFlow`, which isn’t annotated with `InitiatedBy`.
+It has a counter-flow, `SignTransactionFlow`, which is not annotated with `InitiatedBy`.
 This is because both of these flows are inlined.
 The kick-off relationship is defined when the parent flows call `CollectSignaturesFlow` and `SignTransactionFlow`.